Peter Sellers: 1970–1978: "Period of indifference": two marriages and three Pink Panther films

-Sellers's next films, including Rodney Amateau's Where Does It Hurt?
+Sellers's next films, including Rod Amateau's Where Does It Hurt?
 (1972) and Peter Medak's Ghost in the Noonday Sun (1974), were again poorly received, and his acting was viewed as frenetic rather than funny.
 Despite these setbacks, Sellers won the Best Actor award at the 1973 Tehran Film Festival for his tragi-comedic role as a street performer in Anthony Simmons's The Optimists of Nine Elms.
 Fellow comedian and friend Spike Milligan believed that the early 1970s were for Sellers "a period of indifference, and it would appear at one time that his career might have come to a conclusion".
 This was echoed by Sellers's biographer, Peter Evans, who notes that out of nine films in the period, three were never released and five had flopped, while only There's a Girl in My Soup had been a success.
-In his private life, he had been seeing the twenty-three-year-old model Miranda Quarry.
+In his private life, he had been seeing the 23-year-old model Miranda Quarry.
 The couple married on 24 August 1970, despite Sellers's private doubts—expressed to his agent, Dennis Selinger—about his decision to remarry.

 In April 1972, Sellers reunited with Milligan and Harry Secombe to record The Last Goon Show of All, which was broadcast on 5 October.
 In May 1973, with his third marriage failing, Sellers went to the theatre to watch Liza Minnelli perform.
-He became entranced with Minnelli and the couple became engaged three days later, despite Minnelli's current betrothal to Desi Arnaz, Jr., and Sellers still being married.
+He became entranced with Minnelli, and the couple became engaged three days later, despite Minnelli's then-current betrothal to Desi Arnaz Jr. and Sellers still being married.
 Their relationship lasted a month before breaking up.
 By 1974, Sellers's friends were concerned that he was having a nervous breakdown.
 Directors John and Roy Boulting considered that Sellers was "a deeply troubled man, distrustful, self-absorbed, ultimately self-destructive.
 He was the complete contradiction."
 Sellers was shy and insecure when out of character.
 When he was invited to appear on Michael Parkinson's eponymous chat show in 1974, he withdrew the day before, explaining to Parkinson that "I just can't walk on as myself".
 When he was told he could come on as someone else, he appeared dressed as a member of the Gestapo.
 After a few lines in keeping with his assumed character, he stepped out of the role and settled down and, according to Parkinson himself, "was brilliant, giving the audience an astonishing display of his virtuosity".
 In 1974, Sellers again claimed to have communicated with the long-dead music hall comic Dan Leno, who advised him to return to the role of Clouseau.